Tami is a freelance writer and artist. She has also been a licensed and certified massage therapist for over 15 years.

 10. Your Satisfaction Is Most Important

-I think it's safe to say that a lot of people got into the massage industry because we are natural people pleasers.
+I think it's safe to say that a lot of people go into the massage industry because they are natural people pleasers.
 Being a part of someone's day and having the chance to make it better is really an honor that I appreciate very much.
 I have worked on people that couldn't turn their heads or could barely walk when they came in to see me, and now they feel better because of my work.
 It's important for us to work on people who need us, and again, it's truly an honor!

-I hope this all helps answer some questions and concerns people have had about massage therapy sessions.
+I hope this helps answer some questions and concerns people have had about massage therapy sessions.
 Be sure to book one soon—it's good for you!

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.